-What is the GLP Laboratory?
+What is the GLP Labortory?

 Understanding GLP Standards